-2 credits Grades 9-12 Year Long
+2 credits Grades 9-12

+Year Long

-The goal of Spanish 1 is for students to be able to communicate in Spanish on an elementary level about everyday situations, such as greetings, telling time, school, food, etc. Students will develop and understand the language through knowledge to interpret, present, and show interprets and skills.
-Reading and writing are included in the program.
+The goal of Spanish 1 is for students to be able to communicate in Spanish on an elementary level about everyday situations, such as greetings, telling time, school, food, etc. Students will develop and understand the language through knowledge to interpret, present, and show interpersonal skills.
+Emphasis will be placed on speaking, listening, reading and writing.
 Hispanic culture is introduced and taught to increase awareness of other people.
 Some of the class is in the target language, therefore participation is required.